charles-e/new-c2lem/src/books/_BIP/Mythos.md

 * <span meta="63.1@2025-08-09T02:58:01.490Z"></span> corybantic: wild, hysterical “The next day Marsyas set off with his many followers to Lake Aulocrene.
 They had arranged to meet other satyrs there for a great feast at which Marsyas would play wild, corybantic dances of his own composition. ”

 * <span meta="64.1@2025-08-09T04:11:05.974Z"></span> “In English we still talk of the ‘distaff side’ of a family, meaning the female line.
 The distaff was the spindle around which the wool or flax was wound preparatory to spinning.
 And those who spun were called ‘spinsters’, a name which once applied without negative connotation to any unmarried woman.”

+* <span meta="68.4@2025-08-09T04:49:05.221Z"></span> 'nous' means common understanding of how things work -- “Round and round dashed the Cadmean Vixen, while hot on her tail flew Lailaps, from whom no prey could escape.
+They would still be caught in that logic loop now I suppose, if Zeus hadn’t done something about it.
+The King of the Gods looked down at the sight and pondered the strange self-contradicting problem that presented such an affront to all proper reason and sense, and so vexingly subverted the notions embodied in that splendid Greek word nous. ”
+“Zeus solved the conundrum by turning the fox and the dog to stone.
+In this way they stayed frozen in time, their perfect possibilities unachieved for eternity, their destinies for ever unreconciled.
+At length, even this locked state seemed to him to challenge common sense, so he catasterized them – removed them to the heavens – where they became the constellations of the Greater and Lesser Dogs, Canis Major and Canis Minor.”

+* <span meta="79.5@2025-08-09T23:10:37.633Z"></span> (after the story of Echo and Narcissus) “Perhaps narcissism is best defined as a need to look on other people as mirrored surfaces who satisfy us only when they reflect back a loving or admiring image of ourselves.
+When we look into another’s eyes, in other words, we are not looking to see who they are, but how we are reflected in their eyes.
+By this definition, which of us can honestly disown our share of narcissism?”